Basis-Theory/basistheory-integration-guides/collections/concepts/access-controls.md

 ### Container

-Access Rules can be scoped to a specific set of resources using Containers.
+Access Rules can be scoped to a specific set of Tokens using Containers.
 [Containers](/concepts/what-are-token-containers/) are a Token attribute that enable you to logically organize Tokens into hierarchical paths, similar to a UNIX directory structure.